NodeSecure/js-x-ray/README.md

 - Get warnings when the AST Analysis as a problem or when not able to follow a statement.
 - Highlight common attack patterns and API usages.
 - Capable to follow the usage of globals.

+## Goals
+The goal of the project is to be able to detect any suspicious JavaScript code.
+We are talking about suspicious code that has been maliciously added or injected.

+Most of the time hackers will try to hide the code as much as possible so that it is not easily found/understood...
+So the lib's job is to found patterns and habits that allow us to detect these malicious codes.

 ## Getting Started